 By AMANDA PURCELL

-OGDENSBURG — While touting the Ogdensburg Bridge and Port Authority’s plan to expand its runway at its international airport Monday, U.S. Sen. Charles E. Schumer said the federal government is on track to awarding a grant that would allow for much-needed repairs to the Ogdensburg-Prescott International Bridge.
+While touting the Ogdensburg Bridge and Port Authority’s plan to expand its runway at its international airport Monday, U.S. Senator Charles E. Schumer said the federal government is on track to awarding a grant that would allow for much-needed repairs to the Ogdensburg-Prescott International Bridge.

-Federal funding would continue the restoration of the suspension bridge, which handles more than 800,000 vehicles annually and moves billions of dollars in goods across the border each year.
+The $2 million TIGER grant will go a long way toward ensuring that the St. Lawrence River span remains a viable commercial link between the United States and Canada.
+Federal funding would continue the restoration of the suspension bridge, which handles over 800,000 vehicles annually and moves billions of dollars in goods across the border each year.
+Mr. Schumer said he has made U.S. Transportation Secretary Anthony Foxx aware that the bridge is in dire need of repair.